mcjmigdal/sumsamstats/README.md

 Parser and tools for summarising outputs of samtools stats, with ATAC-seq in mind.
-It's greatest feature will be the possiblility to fit the distribution of exponential and gaussians into IS distribution.
+It's greatest feature will be the possiblility to fit the distribution of exponential and gaussians into IS distribution (never happend still usefull for parsing samtools stats output :).
 And it will present all this with userfriendly shiny interface.

 ## ATAC-seq quality control checks for multiple libraries